flyconnectome/cocoa/README.md

 All dependencies should be installed automatically.
 However, to use the pre-define datasets you will need to set a couple environment variables and
 secrets:
-1. To use neuPrint datasets (hemibrain, MANC and maleCNS) you need to set your API token as `NEUPRINT_APPLICATION_CREDENTIALS` (see [neuprint-python](https://github.com/connectome-neuprint/neuprint-python))
+1. To use the neuPrint datasets (hemibrain, MANC and maleCNS) you need to set your API token as `NEUPRINT_APPLICATION_CREDENTIALS` (see [neuprint-python](https://github.com/connectome-neuprint/neuprint-python))
 2. To use the CAVE/chunkedgraph datasets (FlyWire, FANC) you need to have your